Sir-Ian/Vanta-Portrait/README.md

 3. **StabilityTracker** keeps a rolling buffer of recent face centers to decide if the user is steady.
 4. **GuidanceEngine** combines pose and stability metrics into human-friendly guidance strings plus booleans used throughout the UI.
 5. **AppViewModel + SwiftUI Views** render the live preview, guidance text, capture controls, countdown overlay, debug panel, and result view that highlights the best frame.
+6. **Camera availability handling** surfaces permission or hardware issues inline so you know when the webcam is disconnected or denied.

 Strict and flexible capture modes enforce different tolerances before the countdown begins.
 When conditions are met, the app fires a 3-2-1 countdown, captures a burst of 3–5 frames, scores them heuristically (centered, level, eyes open), and surfaces the top image with options to save or retake.